 Get a flu vaccine

 After you’ve recovered, it’s a good time to think about preventing future illness.
 The flu vaccine is the best way to protect yourself from getting the flu again during flu season.
-Even though you’ve already had the flu, the vaccine can help protect you from other strains of the flu virus that you haven’t been exposed to yet.
+Even though you’ve already had the flu, the flu shot can help protect you from other strains of the flu virus that you haven’t been exposed to yet.

 The Centers for Disease Control and Prevention (CDC) recommends that everyone aged 6 months and older, especially older adults over 65 and people with weakened immune systems, get vaccinated every year.
 The vaccine reduces the risk of severe illness and helps you stay healthy.